Flavia95/python_program/overview_data.md

 This script is designed to insert either average data or standard error data into a database using input from a file.
 These functions collectively provide the necessary functionality to read and manipulate data from the input file and interact with the database to insert data based on the type of data (averages or standard errors) provided.

+1. This function takes a heading as input, which is typically a strain alias.
+It translates strain aliases into canonical names using a dictionary called translations.
 ```
 def translate_alias(heading):
     "Translate strain aliases into canonical names"
     translations = {"B6": "C57BL/6J", "D2": "DBA/2J"}
     return translations.get(heading, heading)
 ```
-This function takes a heading as input, which is typically a strain alias.
-It translates strain aliases into canonical names using a dictionary called translations.
+2. This function reads the headers (column names) from the input file specified by filepath.
+It opens the file, reads the first line.
+It returns the headings as a tuple.

 ```
 def read_file_headings(filepath) -> Tuple[str, ...]: